 You may see shags or herons fishing these waters.
 In autumn, the usual gorge travel season, you'll find some of the almond-scented autumn orchid on the rocky areas.
 This orchid is usually an epiphyte (tree-perching) species, but will also grow in crevices in bare rock.
 Another plant taking advantage of the gorge-side environment is the lavender-flowered native broom, notable for its paucity of leaves.

 Stands of very tall rimu are here a spectacular feature, as are giant rata – the trees around which they first grew having long since succumbed to the embrace.
-About 25 minutes below the turn-off, the terraces are interrupted briefly by a manuka-covered slip face but continue beyond it.
+About 25 minutes beyond the turn-off, the terraces are interrupted briefly by a manuka-covered slip face but continue beyond it.
 Nikau palms here suggest the mild climate prevailing in the Waiohine Gorge.

 Regaining the high terraces down-valley of Clem Creek, the track swings uphill a few metres before descending gently to the terraces once more.
 Travel is now over good river terraces, and 35 minutes from Clem Creek a small rough stream is crossed.
 Another 10 minutes brings the turn-off to the bridge over the river and the Walls Whare site.